asdf-community/asdf-php/README.md

 #### macOS

-To install PHP on MacOS, you'll need a set of packages [installed via homebrew](https://github.com/asdf-community/asdf-php/blob/248e9c6e2a7824510788f05e8cee848a62200b65/.github/workflows/workflow.yml#L52).
+To install PHP on macOS, you'll need a set of packages [installed via homebrew](https://github.com/asdf-community/asdf-php/blob/248e9c6e2a7824510788f05e8cee848a62200b65/.github/workflows/workflow.yml#L52).

 You may want to install these packages using `upgrade` instead of `install` to ensure the latest version of all required packages is installed.